microsoft/autogen/docs/design/02 - Topics.md

 This subscription will therefore receive all events for the following well known topics:

 - `{AgentType}:` - General purpose direct messages.
 These should be routed to the approriate message handler.
-- `{AgentType}:rpc_request` - RPC request messages.
-These should be routed to the approriate RPC handler.
+- `{AgentType}:rpc_request={RequesterAgentType}` - RPC request messages.
+These should be routed to the approriate RPC handler, and RequesterAgentType used to publish the response
 - `{AgentType}:rpc_response={RequestId}` - RPC response messages.
 These should be routed back to the response future of the caller.
 - `{AgentType}:error={RequestId}` - Error message that corresponds to the given request.